zenoamaro/react-quill/README.md

 `bounds`
 : Selector used by Quill to constrain position of popups.
 Defaults to `document.body`.

-`pollInterval`
-: Interval in ms between checks for local changes in editor contents.

 `onChange(content, delta, source, editor)`
 : Called back with the new contents of the editor after change.
 It will be passed the HTML contents of the editor, a delta object expressing the change-set itself, the source of the change, and finally a read-only proxy to editor accessors such as `getText()`.